MicrosoftDocs/dynamics-365-project-operations/articles/project-operations/sales/create-estimate-quote-line.md

-## Customizing the Quote line detail and Contract line detail entities
+## Customize the Quote line detail and Contract line detail entities

 If you added a custom field on the quote line detail and want the system to enter the value of the field as a default value on the related cost line that it creates, use the PreOperationContractLineDetailUpdate and PreOperationQuoteLineDetailUpdate plug-in registration tools.
 These plug-ins must be re-registered after the quote line detail or the contract line detail is changed.
 Follow these steps to complete the process.